UmSenhorQualquer/d-track/docs/source/user-manual/example.rst

 .. image:: /_static/d-track-render-scene.png

-First 10 minutes of the rendered video.
+Example of a video rendered with the software.

 .. raw:: html